-Alt texts should be built on two pillars : Content and Function.
-Your alts must describe your images (= content) and explain why you use them for (= function).
+ALT texts should be built on two pillars: Content and Function.
+Your ALT must describe your image (= content) and explain why you use it for (= function).

 The context of your page should be the logical link between the content and the function of your image.

 The best alternative to the image in this situation is “black Tesla carrying with electricity on a parking”.

 Why?
 Because it gives just the right amount of information to someone with visual disabilities to understand what this picture is about.